 From a financial standpoint, retirement is probably the period during which you are the most vulnerable.
 The financial risks related to retirement are often unrecognized, misunderstood or underestimated.
+Yet, they are not exclusive to retirement.
 However, the solutions available in retirement, to compensate for not having enough income for example, are much more limited.

 What are the main financial risks?

 Your ability to manage these different risks will depend on 3 elements:

 Financial planning of your retirement

 Today, the basic income provided under public retirement plans from the Government of Canada and the Gouvernement du Québec is not sufficient to ensure that a worker with average earnings can maintain his or her standard of living once he or she retires.
 Financial planning is therefore a must in order to determine the savings you need to accumulate while you are still working.
 It should also be done regularly.
 Proper financial planning is your best asset to ensure an adequate level of income throughout your retirement and to be able to better manage the financial risks associated with it.

 Financially preparing for retirement is also knowing how to withdraw your money once you have retired.
 It is called withdrawal.
 Clear financial goals and good investments are essential, but a good withdrawal strategy is equally important and can have a direct impact on your income throughout retirement.
 Each savings vehicle has its distinctive features in terms of when to invest and withdraw income.
 You need to know the features and plan accordingly to avoid having your savings vanish in taxes, for example.
 The different sources of government income also have their characteristics and each financial situation requires careful thought and good planning.